What is Business Entity Concept?

 Types of Business Entity

-The business entities can be broadly categorized into four major types as shown below:
+The business entities are broadly categorized into four major types, as shown below:

-- Sole Proprietorships: It is the simplest form of business entity that one can set up as it doesn’t require any legal forms.
-In this type of entity, there is only one owner who is legally liable for business-related activities.
+- Sole Proprietorship: It is the simplest form of business entity that one can set up as it doesn’t require legal forms.
+In this type of entity, only one owner is legally liable for business-related activities.

 - Partnerships: This type of business entity involves two or more individuals.
 A partnership firm can also be formed without much paperwork, just like a sole proprietorship.

-- Limited liability companies: In this type of business entity, administration and tax treatment are as simple as that of a sole proprietorship, while the limited liability protection is similar to that of a corporation.
-Basically, it is complicated than a sole proprietorship but less complex than a corporation.
+- Limited liability companies: In this type of business entity, administration, and tax treatment are as simple as that of a sole proprietorship, while the limited liability protection is similar to that of a corporation.
+It is more complicated than a sole proprietorship and less complex than a corporation.

-- Corporations: It is the most complex form of business entity, wherein shareholders own the business while it is managed and operated by a board of directors.
-This type of entity is typically formed for managing a large operation.
+- Corporations: This entity type, wherein shareholders own the business while a board of directors manages and operates it, is considered the most complex.
+It is typically formed for managing a large operation.

 Importance of Business Entity Concept